-Teaching animals is a good way to introducing English to kids, because they are usually fascinated by animals.
+Teaching animals is an excellent way to introduce English to kids because they are usually fascinated by them.
 Maybe it’s because they look so cute and curious!
 Either way, it’s no coincidence that lots of kids toys are stuffed animals.

-So many course books for young beginners learning English start with “Talking about myself” and the alphabet.
+Predictably, so many course books for young beginners learning English start with “Talking about myself” and the alphabet.
 “What’s your name” is a mouthful for a 6-year-old beginner.
-The alphabet is abstract and unexciting.
-But you might find you get your pupils’ attention with a safari park of stuffed toys!
+Unfortunately, the alphabet is abstract and unexciting.
+But, however, you might get your pupils’ attention with a safari park of stuffed toys!
 Through teaching animal vocabulary children can learn their first syllables in English.

 What are their names?

 What colour are they?

 How many are there?

 Are they big or small?

 Play listening games to introduce animal vocabulary.
 Please see my preschool games book for ideas.
 Play miming games using sounds and actions.
 Play guessing games.
 Pay musical games where kids mime the animal you name when you stop the music.
 Hide animals about the classroom.
 Children search and touch the one you name.
 Sort animals into groups of colours, sizes, those that eat grass, those that eat other animals, those that live in the cold, those that live in the heat…those that are pets, those that are dangerous.
 Have an animal tea party or make a cute library scene as in the image below.

 Cute library scene with stuffed animals.